pauljohnston2025/breadcrumb-garmin-app/readme.md

+This is a mirror of the https://github.com/pauljohnston2025/breadcrumb-garmin repo with a few things switched to support breadcrumb as its own app.
+There are subtle changes, and I expect it to diverge over time, but want to be able to keep everything up to date.
+I could use monkey barrels to share common code, but they have a memory overhead, and I only expect 1 of these apps/datafields to be installed at a time.

+This serves as the repo for the 'App' type of Breadcrumb, there may be some comments/documentation that still say datafield.

+The Versioning scheme is

+0.X -> BreadcrumbDataField (we will reserve 0-9.X for the datafield app) 10.X -> BreadcrumbApp

-A garmin watch datafield that shows a breadcrumb trail.
+A garmin watch app that shows a breadcrumb trail.
 For watches that do not support breadcrumb navigation out of the box.

 Donations are always welcome, but not required: https://www.paypal.com/paypalme/pauljohnston2025